nealcaren/crisis-and-opportunity-books/books/home-to-harlem/home-to-harlem.md

 “Not ef you loves you’ new home, buddy,” Jake replied.

 “Bull!
 That plug-ugly black woman is ornery like hell.
-I ain’t gwineta let her bridle and ride me....
-You ain’t in no pickle like that with Rose, is you?”
+I ain’t gwineta let her bridle and ride me.<span class="three-dots"></span>You ain’t in no pickle like that with Rose, is you?”

 “Lawd, no!
 I do as I wanta.
 But I’m one independent cuss, buddy.
 We